How to lead a successful digital teamVegard Ottervig on

-For accelerated innovation, become an expert in Google Sprint.
+For accelerated innovation, you can acquaint yourself with the design sprint principles.
 It will help you design, prototype and test ideas on customers in record time.

 2. Secure funding for innovation

-However much you value innovation, without funding it just ain't gonna happen.
+However much you value innovation, without funding it just won’t happen.
 So as a digital leader, it’s your job to make sure a lack of funds doesn’t cause your design, prototyping and testing to grind to a halt.

 To get leadership buy-in for your innovation project, be prepared to write up an operational plan for your short-term, medium-term and long-term goals, including plenty of metrics and milestones.